 Did you know?

-- 900 accidental fires in the home are started every year in England from candles and;
+- Approximately 900 accidental fires in the home start every year in England from candles.

-Whether you’re celebrating Christmas, birthdays, or Diwali, dressing up for Halloween, or enjoying fireworks on bonfire night – make sure you do it safely.
+Whether you’re celebrating Christmas, birthdays, Diwali, Halloween, or enjoying fireworks on bonfire night – make sure you do it safely.

-- Always turn fairy/Christmas tree lights off and remove the plug at night, and when the room is going to be unoccupied for a length of time.
+- Always turn fairy and Christmas tree lights off and remove the plug at night, and when the room will be unoccupied for a length of time.

 - Do not overload plug sockets.

 - Ensure candles are in proper holders so they can’t fall over, and do not leave lit candles unattended for any length of time.

 - Make sure open fires are well guarded and that wrapping paper and decorations are kept well away.

 - Make sure smokers put out their cigarettes completely.